Medical Advice When Playing Golf

 If you are having difficulty with the grip on your club, keep in mind that even outside of winter, golf gloves can keep your hands safe and secured to the club, providing additional comfort and control.
 The assistance of a golf glove will allow you to loosen up on your grip, which relaxes your wrists, elbows, and shoulders, encouraging a looser muscular system.
 When your body is looser and less rigid, injuries are less prone to occurring, as are poor tee shots and putts, resulting for a win/win situation.

-Finally, always avoid impacting your club on something hard, whether it be a driving range mat, a rock, a tree, or any other solid object.
+Finally, always avoid impacting your club on something hard, whether it be a golf practice mat, a rock, a tree, or any other solid object.
 This impact can cause severe injury in many areas of your body.
 This is also consistent with suddenly stopping your swing while you are actively down swinging your club.
 Unless an emergency exists, always allow yourself to complete a initiated swing to avoid exposing yourself to these devastating injuries.

 Sometimes, despite all our efforts to keep ourselves health and physically prepared, we suffer from the aches and pains of everyday living.
 Sometimes, these aches and pains will not go away, and will keep nagging us.
 Instead of allowing this nemesis to keep you away from the game you love, make it a habit to stretch and warm up all your muscles before engaging in the activity, and strengthen those muscles through exercise.
 Simple isolated exercises can be performed to address those nagging areas.